-A detailed description of all ORNL, Y-12, and ETTP USTs and their status is included in Appendix C of the CY 2000 Annual Site Environmental Report (ASER) (DOE 2001a).
+A detailed description of all ORNL, Y-12, and ETTP USTs and their status is included in Appendix C of the CY 2000 Annual Site Environmental Report (ASER) (DOE 2001d).

-2.2.2 Comprehensive Environmental Response, Compensation, and Liability Act

-CERCLA, also known as Superfund, was passed in 1980 and was amended in 1986 by the Superfund Amendments and Reauthorization Act (SARA).
-Under CERCLA, a site is investigated and remediated if it poses significant risk to health or the environment.
-The EPA National Priorities List is a comprehensive list of sites and facilities that have been found to pose a sufficient threat to human health and/or the environment to warrant cleanup under CERCLA.
+2.2.2 Comprehensive Environmental Response, Compensation, and Liability Act that have been found to pose a sufficient threat to human health and/or the environment to warrant cleanup under CERCLA.
 The ORR was placed on the National Priorities List in December 1989, ensuring that the environmental impacts associated with past and present activities at the ORR are thoroughly investigated and that appropriate remedial actions or corrective measures are taken as necessary to protect human health and the environment.
 An interagency agreement, known as the ORR Federal Facility Agreement, under Section 120(c) of CERCLA was signed in January 1991 by EPA, TDEC, and DOE.
 This agreement establishes the procedural framework and schedule for developing, implementing, and monitoring response actions on the ORR in accordance with CERCLA.
 Appendix C of the Federal Facility Agreement lists all of the sites/areas that will be investigated, and possibly remediated, under CERCLA.
 Milestones for completion of CERCLA documents are available in Appendix E of the agreement.